- How long is the LA River Ride?

 If I pre-ordered a jersey, when do I pick that up?

-Pre-ordered jersey’s will be available for pick up the day of the event after the ride at the merchandise booth.
+Pre-ordered jerseys will be available for pick up the day of the event before the ride at the pre-registration table, and after the ride at the merchandise booth.
+Due to a tight delivery schedule, we cannot guarantee that 2018 River Ride Jerseys will be available for pickup prior to the event.
+If jerseys become available prior to the event, LACBC will advertise any opportunities for advance pickup.
+We appreciate your patience.
 Additional jerseys will be available for purchase, but we cannot guarantee size availability.

 - A bike in good, working condition.